pant88/pant88/README.md

 ## Hi there 👋

-##About Me
+## About Me :
-I’m a detail-oriented Data Analyst with a strong foundation in evaluating datasets for accuracy, consistency, and reliability.
-I have hands-on experience in processing, cleaning, and transforming raw data to support data-driven decision-making.
+I’m a detail-oriented Data Analyst with a strong foundation in evaluating datasets to ensure accuracy, consistency, and reliability.
+I have hands-on experience in collecting, processing, cleaning, and transforming raw data from multiple sources, ensuring it is well-structured and ready for analysis.

 <!
 ## 🌐 Socials: